GenuineJack/woke-words/README.md

 1. **Generate Sentence:** Click the "Generate Sentence" button to create a sentence using one of several random templates and three unique keywords.
 2. **Share on Twitter:** When you find a sentence you like, click the "Tweet Sentence" button to open Twitter's posting interface with your sentence pre-filled.

-## Deployment
+## Code

 This project is entirely static and uses only HTML, CSS, and JavaScript.
-To deploy:

-1. Push the code to a GitHub repository.
-2. Connect the repository to Vercel for automatic deployment.
-3. Enjoy your live web app!

 ## License